GxAditya/free-genai-bootcamp-2025/sentence-constructor/chat-gpt/prompt.md

 GOOD : Provided hints in forming the sentence.

 GOOD : Didn't use verbose text at the start.

-GOOD : Provided a small excercise to help the student transcribe the sentence.

 BAD : Didn't keep the excercise vague enoough for the student to figure out tenses and conjugations at their own .